 See our guide to finding your loan information for details.

 Once you have the contact info for your lender, reach out by phone or online to request a payoff letter.

 Here are three examples of when a student loan payoff letter could be required.

 1. Getting a mortgage

-When you apply for a mortgage with student loans, lenders may ask you to submit a payoff letter, the verification statement that shows how much you owe and what your monthly payment is.
-The lender can then use this information to help calculate your DTI, ultimately deciding whether to offer you a mortgage and at what interest rate.
+When you apply for a mortgage with student loans, lenders may ask for your payoff letter to calculate your DTI, ultimately deciding whether to offer you a mortgage and, if so, at what interest rate.

 2. Refinancing your debt

-In order to complete the refinancing process, you’ll generally need to contact your current lenders to request your student loan payoff letter/verification statement.
-As with a mortgage lender, the refinance lender will use this document to confirm the details of your student debt.
+To complete the refinancing process, you’ll likely need to contact your current lenders to request your student loan payoff letters.
+The refinance lender will then use these documents to confirm the details of your student debt.